Library Documentation

 Read

-Convert from a String to a value.
+Read converts from a String to a value.

 Read : value => trait (String -> Maybe value)

-[default] [error] instance (Read value)
+default error instance (Read value)

 instance (Read String)